 Part of the process of doing SEO research is figuring out what people are searching for in Google.
 Maybe they are asking a specific question that gets a lot of hits.
 Or using a different phrase that you didn't think of.
-Optimizing for SEO isn't necessarily about changing your content (even though it can), it becomes mainly about shifting the keywords you use in the article title and throughout the content to show up when people are looking for that kind of content.
-You ultimately end up writing the same article by targeting the keywords they are searching for in Gooogle.
+Optimizing for SEO isn't necessarily about changing your content (even though it can); it becomes mainly about shifting the keywords you use in the article title and throughout the content to show up when people are looking for that content.
+You ultimately end up writing the same article by targeting the keywords they are searching for in Google.

-At this stage, I'm focused on keeping up on my content schedule and creating high-quality content.
-As my domain rank increases over time, and Google learns to trust my content more, I want to see how people are finding my content on Google and think about ways I can generate more search engine traffic.
+At this stage, I'm focused on keeping up with my content schedule and creating high-quality content.
+As my domain rank increases over time and Google learns to trust my content more, I want to see how people find my content on Google and think about ways to generate more search engine traffic.